cast-org/figuration/docs/migration.md

 - Cards have been converted to flexbox layout.
 - Images now need to be wrapped with `.card-img` to keep aspect ratio and scaling in check due to flexbox.

+### List Group
+- The List Group has been dropped and replaced with a new [List component]({{ site.baseurl }}/components/lists/) with a large amount of overlap in layout with the included modifier classes.

 ## Utilities

 ### Flexbox